isomerpages/moe-yishunsec/_cca/Performing Arts/D’ Lite Club.md

 * Ms Sonam Vijaykumar Kusurkar

 ### CCA Schedule
-* Tuesday and Thursday from 4 to 6 pm.
+* Tuesday and Thursday from 4 to 6 pm

 *Note: There may be more training sessions during the months in the lead up to the Singapore Youth Festival.*

 ### Venues
 * MPC
-* The Place
+* The PLACE
 * Performing Arts Room

 ### CCA Exco Structure